hyperledger-labs/splice/docs/src/validator_operator/validator_helm.rst

 This section describes how to deploy a standalone validator node in Kubernetes using Helm charts.
 The Helm charts deploy a validator node along with associated wallet and CNS UIs, and connect it to a target cluster.

-Digital Asset currently operates two Canton Network clusters: `TestNet` and `DevNet`.
-Both upgrade weekly. `DevNet` is usually on the latest release. `TestNet` follows it on a one-week delay, and has some `DevNet`-only features disabled.
-Please use `DevNet` unless you have a specific reason not to.

-Note that there is not yet data retention from release to release in either `DevNet` or `TestNet`.
-This will change as the models and API's stabilize, but for now, each release should be a full release from scratch.
-No data should be retained when an environment is updated.

 .. _validator_prerequisites:

 Requirements